 - Support creativity, self control and self-discipline development

 - Prevent childhood obesity

 - Build the foundation for responsible environmental behavior

 The Magic Circle Nature Playground gives PIC children an opportunity to connect with nature in a way that many growing up in an urban environment don’t have.
 It is a space that offers unstructured, nature play with endless opportunities for exploration and discovery.

 The Nature Playground at PIC is officially known as the Acadia Woods Magic Circle Nature Playground, named for a special place where former PIC Executive Director Marni Sweet played as a child.
-Since its creation, it has become a beloved part of the PIC campus and an inspiration for children's play, learning, and socio-behavioral growth.
 This outdoor play space is used by our own 2-8 year-old children, as well as for children in the neighborhood!

 PIC's Magic Circle Nature Playground has earned national certification as a Nature Explore Classroom from the Dimensions Educational Research Foundation and the Arbor Day Foundation.
 It is a transformation in outdoor learning and the Parent-Infant Center serves as a model for other educators of young children.